Orckestra/orc-shared/docs/components.md

 - `icon`: The `id` of an icon to be shown.
 - `title`: A string or message descriptor to be rendered as large text.
 - `subtitle`: A string or message descriptor to be shown below the title, slightly smaller.
-- `animate`: A flag, if set the icon will rotate.
+- `animateIcon`: A flag, if set the icon will rotate.
-- `warn`: A flag, if set the placeholder is shown in dark red rather than grey.
+- `error`: A flag, if set the placeholder is shown in dark red rather than grey.

 Shows an element suitable for being used as a placeholder or load spinner in e.g. lists without content.